chriskersov/personal-website-v1/mysite/content/about.md

 I managed to make code blocks with syntax highlighting.
 I could make something cool where like it shows a block of code or like a function of sorts and then an animted output of like a cool graph or something. my github profile hahahhaha

+perhaps on my projects page i could have a heatmap of my leetcode and also a heatmap of my github

 ```python
 print("hello world")
 ```